PREPAID ROSH HASHANAH 2022

-Rosh Hashanah 2022 begins on the evening of Sunday, September 25th, and ends on the evening of Tuesday, September 27th
+Rosh Hashanah 2023 begins begins on the evening of Friday, September 15th, and ends on the evening of Sunday, September 17th.

 Bring your friends and family and enjoy Talia’s Yom Tov meals.
 Since Jewish law allows cooking on Yom Tov, which doesn’t fall on Shabbat, you can indulge in a sizzling steak right off the grill while sipping mixed drinks from Talia’s full bar such as vodka cranberry, apple or chocolate martinis, cosmopolitans, etc. When dining at Talia’s, Rosh Hashanah dinner includes challah roll, apple and honey, grape juice for kiddush and unlimited soda, coffee or tea.
 Deliveries will include challah and grape juice.